 When receiving a holding deposit from a prospective tenant, from 28 February 2020, specified information must be given to the prospective tenant BEFORE a holding deposit is received.

 - amount of holding deposit (which is limited to no more than one weeks rent)

-- identify the dwelling in respect of which the deposit is paid
+- address of the dwelling in respect of which the deposit is paid,

 - proposed occupation date